netdata/netdata/docs/cloud/visualize/dashboards.md

 ## Using your dashboard

-Dashboards are designed to be interactive and flexible so you can design them to your exact needs.
+Dashboards are designed to be interactive and flexible so you can design them to your needs.
 They are made from any number of charts and cards, which can contain charts or text.

 ### Charts